 Typical tuning: CGCGCE

-This tuning is commonly used on a 12 string guitar, but is frequently used on the six string guitar as well.
+This tuning is commonly used with 12 string guitar strings but is frequently used on the six-string guitar as well.
 The repetition of C and G on the bottom 5 strings makes this tuning incredibly intuitive and very suitable to heavy riffing, a-la drop tunings.